sunquakes/jsonrpc4go/README.md

  */
 dc, _ := consul.NewConsul("http://localhost:8500?check=true&instanceId=1&interval=10s&timeout=10s")

+// Set in the server.
+s, _ := jsonrpc4go.NewServer("tcp", 3614)
-// Set in the server, if the default node ip is used, the second parameter can be set "". s, _ := jsonrpc4go.NewServer("tcp", "localhost", 3614) s.SetDiscovery(dc) s.Register(new(IntRpc)) s.Start()
+// If the default node ip is used, the second parameter can be set "" s.SetDiscovery(dc, "127.0.0.1") s.Register(new(IntRpc)) s.Start()